 - Floor Coating: Perhaps one of the most common applications of epoxy is in floors, where it is often mixed with sand or grains of aluminum oxide for increased durability.

 Despite its popularity, there are significant dangers of epoxy finishing, most notably its toxicity.
-For this reason, My Affordable Floors, Inc. does not use epoxy and opts for other green finishes instead.
-To learn more about the superior flooring options of My Affordable Floors, Inc, and to receive a free, no obligation estimate, call 262-653-1120 or fill out our online contact form today!
+For this reason, My Affordable Flooring LLC. does not use epoxy and opts for other green finishes instead.
+To learn more about the superior flooring options of My Affordable Flooring LLC, and to receive a free, no obligation estimate, call 262-653-1120 or fill out our online contact form today!